Montc027/pokemon/README.md

-This app was built as a team by:
+This app was built by:

 * [Montserrat Muñoz](https://github.com/Montc027) → Developer